-Safety responsibilities of the Outdoor and Environmental Education Team
+Safety responsibilities of the Notts Outdoors Team

-In liaison with the Nottingham Trent University at Brackenhurst, the Head of Centre/centre tutor will:
+In liaison with Rushcliffe Country Park, the Head of Centre/centre tutor will:

-• take overall responsibility for the management of health and safety of all areas in their operational control.

-• through the proper processes of risk assessment, ensure appropriate standards of health and safety in classrooms and other areas under their management, including, where appropriate, the building, furniture and fittings, water, sewerage and other services, fire precautions and procedures, following, as appropriate, local authority fire, environmental health and general safety advice.

-• liaise with site manager of Nottingham Trent University, to ensure any areas of potential risk to visiting schools are identified and appropriate measures taken.

-• undertake risk assessments and provide written guidelines/codes of practice to schools for activities undertaken in or from the centre.

-• provide pre-visit training for visiting leaders through structured meeting.

-• conduct a pre-visit planning process with visiting staff in order to agree a safe and appropriate programme.

-• except in the case of agreed self-led school visits, provide guidance and advice to visiting teachers and groups and advise on proposed activities in relation to weather and other pertinent factors.

-• take responsibility, where appropriate, for the overall management and safety of pupils both on and off-site, including, as necessary, making decisions in relation to the management of activities and the amendment or cancellation of activities.

-provide first aid equipment and materials, written guidance as to procedures to be followed in an emergency and, wherever possible, leadership and management of emergency situations. ensure that the centres' outdoor clothing, equipment and teaching equipment is safe and suitable.

-• ensure that any catering equipment and provision complies with the local Environmental Health Officer's recommendations.

-• undertake supervision and leadership of pupils where so agreed in a programme.

-• ensure all Service staff leading activities are sufficiently experienced, trained and qualified in accordance with the centres' codes of practice.

-• ensure all Service teaching staff working with schools are trained and qualified in first aid.

-• ensure, as far as possible, that schools can make contact during their visit with a member of the Service staff in the event of an emergency.

-Safety Responsibilities of the Caretaker/Cleaner at the Centre

-The caretaker/cleaner of each classroom/centre is responsible to his/her line manager for:

-• ensuring, so far as is reasonably practicable, the safety and health provisions and procedures affecting cleaning are adhered to.

-• cleaning materials and equipment liable to be a danger to pupils or staff are correctly used and properly stored when not in use.

-all waste materials from the centre are disposed of in accordance with LA or site policy. maintaining a high standard of housekeeping.

-• reporting to the Head of Centre/centre tutor or site staff any problem or imminent danger associated with his/her responsibilities as soon as it is practicable to do so.
+- take overall responsibility for the management of health and safety of all areas in their operational control. - through the proper processes of risk assessment, ensure appropriate standards of health and safety in classrooms and other areas under their management, including, where appropriate, the building, furniture and fittings, water, sewerage and other services, fire precautions and procedures, following, as appropriate, local authority fire, environmental health and general safety advice. - liaise with site manager of Rushcliffe CP, to ensure any areas of potential risk to visiting schools are identified and appropriate measures taken. - undertake risk assessments and provide written guidelines/codes of practice to schools for activities undertaken in or from the centre. - provide pre-visit training for visiting leaders through structured meeting. - conduct a pre-visit planning process with visiting staff in order to agree a safe and appropriate programme. - except in the case of agreed self-led school visits, provide guidance and advice to visiting teachers and groups and advise on proposed activities in relation to weather and other pertinent factors. - take responsibility, where appropriate, for the overall management and safety of pupils both on and off-site, including, as necessary, making decisions in relation to the management of activities and the amendment or cancellation of activities. - provide first aid equipment and materials, written guidance as to procedures to be followed in an emergency and, wherever possible, leadership and management of emergency situations. - ensure that the centres' outdoor clothing, equipment and teaching equipment is safe and suitable. - ensure that any catering equipment and provision complies with the local Environmental Health Officer's recommendations. - undertake supervision and leadership of pupils where so agreed in a programme. - ensure all Service staff leading activities are sufficiently experienced, trained and qualified in accordance with the centres' codes of practice. - ensure all Service teaching staff working with schools are trained and qualified in first aid. - ensure, as far as possible, that schools can make contact during their visit with a member of the Service staff in the event of an emergency.